panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 #### 1.3.4.
 SSH VM from Host

 Though our VM is fully functional which can be accessed via its VM Manager terminal, the font is kinda ugly <font color='red'>(TODO: or use primitive?)</font> and it lacks the ability of copying and pasting.
 The terminal software on our host system (e.g. Terminal on OS X) provides a better appearance and more functionality.
 It would be desirable to be able to ssh to and operate on the guest system from within the host's terminal.
-In order to enable this feature, we have to configure
+In order to enable this feature, we have to configure VirtualBox properly.

+Since the guest ues NAT networking, this can be accomplished by enabling port forwarding for VirtualBox NAT, either from the GUI or from the command line.

 #### 1.3.5.
 Installing Useful Softwares